 Washington's Loss, America's Loss

-The history books mark Princeton as a victory.
-But the loss of Mercer and Haslet robbed Washington of two of his most able lieutenants, whose talents the commander-in-chief would sorely miss over the next five years of war.
-Mercer is duly honored, but Haslet, being second in command and from a small state, rarely gets much mention.
-I number John Haslet among the many unsung greats whose early death deprived the Continental Army and the future United States of leadership, integrity, and love of country.
+The history books record Princeton as a victory.
+However, the loss of Mercer and Haslet robbed Washington of two of his most capable lieutenants, whose talents the commander-in-chief would desperately miss over the next five years of war.
+Mercer is rightfully honored, but Haslet, being second in command and from a small state, often goes unmentioned.
+I count John Haslet among the many unsung heroes whose early death deprived the Continental Army and the future United States of leadership, integrity, and patriotism.

 Delaware's Son

-The son of Delaware was buried outside his home state and laid to rest in the First Presbyterian Church's graveyard.
-Not until an Act of the Delaware Assembly was passed in 1841 were his remains transferred to the Presbyterian Cemetery in Dover, Delaware.
-But it took until 2001 for his state to honor him with his own monument at Princeton.
+The son of Delaware was buried outside his home state and laid to rest in the graveyard of the First Presbyterian Church.
+It wasn't until an Act of the Delaware Assembly was passed in 1841 that his remains were moved to the Presbyterian Cemetery in Dover, Delaware.
+However, it wasn't until 2001 that his state finally honored him with a monument at Princeton.

 No comments: